instana/branch-updater/README.md

 # branch-updater

-> A GitHub App which ensures that your main development is kept up to date.
+> A GitHub App which ensures that your main development branch is up to date.

 ## Setup